-60 StressTransfer, in which we investigate areas of distinct seismicity in the northern Alpine foreland of Southwest Germany and the related stress field (Mader and Ritter, in print).
-For this study we installed additional The StressTransfer network consist of 15 seismic stations, equipped with instruments of the KArlsruhe BroadBand Array (KABBA), in our research area (Fig. 1a).
-Here we present a compilation of different datasets to refine hypocentral parameters of the ASZ.
+- 60 BroadBand Array (KABBA), in our research area (Fig. 1a). - Here we present a compilation of different datasets to refine hypocentral parameters of the ASZ.
 For this we analyze the earthquake catalog of the LED from 2011 to 2018 (Bulletin-Files des Landeserdbebendienstes B-W, 2018) and complement it with additional phase picks from recordings of AASN (AlpArray Seismic Network, 2015) and our own StressTransfer seismic stations.
-We calculate a new minimum-1-D seismic velocity model and relocate the events.
-For some several relocated events we calculate fault plane solutions.
-This procedure gives us a new view of the geometry of the fault pattern at depth offin the ASZ based on its permanent-microseismic activity.
-Furthermore, we use the fault plane solutions to derive the orientation of the mainximum horizontal stress Stanse components in the area of the ASZ and discuss theseit with known results.
+We calculate a new 1-D seismic velocity model and relocate the events.
+For several relocated events we calculate - 65 fault plane solutions.
+This procedure gives us a new view of the geometry of the fault pattern at depth in the ASZ based on its microseismic activity.
+Furthermore, we use the fault plane solutions to derive the orientation of the main stress components in the area of the ASZ and discuss these with known results.

-70 2 Geological and Tectonic Setting
+2 Geological and Tectonic Setting

 Southwest Germany is an area of low to moderate seismicity.
-The most active fault zones are the Upper Rhine Graben (URG) and the area of the ASZ and the Hohenzollern Graben system (HZG, Fig. 1b).
+The most active fault zones are the Upper Rhine Graben (URG)

+70 and the area of the ASZ and the Hohenzollern Graben system (HZG, Fig. 1b).
 In the region of the URG the seismicity is distributed over a large area.
 In comparison, in our research area the seismicity clusters in the close area around the ASZ and the HZG.

-- 75 The ASZ is named after the town of Albstadt situated on the Swabian Alb, a mountain range in South Germany (Fig. 1a).
-South Germany consists of several tectono-stratigraphic units, a polymetamorphic basement with a Mesozoic cover tilted towards southeast to east due to extension in the URG (Fig. 1ca), associated with updoming (Reicherter et al., 2008, Meschede and Warr, 2019).
+The ASZ is named after the town of Albstadt situated on the Swabian Alb, a mountain range in South Germany (Fig. 1a).
+South Germany consists of several tectono-stratigraphic units, a polymetamorphic basement with a Mesozoic cover tilted

+- 75 towards southeast to east due to extension in the URG (Fig. 1c), associated with updoming (Reicherter et al., 2008, Meschede and Warr, 2019).
 The URG forms the western tectonic boundary, whereas the eastern boundary comprises the crystalline basement of the Bohemian Massif.
-To the south the foreland basin of the Alps (Molasse Basin, Fig. 1ca) frames the area in a triangular shape.
+To the south the foreland basin of the Alps (Molasse Basin, Fig. 1c) frames the area in a triangular shape.
 The Molasse Basin covers the whole area south of the Swabian Alb up to the Alpine mountain chain.
-It is filled with Neogene terrestrial, freshwater and shallow marine sediments (Fig. 1a).
-The sedimentary layers of the Swabian Alb, which consist of Jurassic limestone, marl, silt and clay, dip downwards by 4° to the southeast and disappear below the Molasse Basin (Fig. 1ca) and the Alpine Mountain Chain (Meschede and Warr, 2019).
-The sedimentary cover of the Swabian - 85 Alb forms a typical cuesta landscape with major escarpments built up by resistant carbonates of the Late Jurassic that is cut by several large fault systems, which are detectable in the present-day topography (Reicherter et al., 2008).
-The Black Forest to the west of the Swabian Alb experienced the most extensive uplift due to the extension of the URG.
+It is filled with Neogene terrestrial, freshwater and shallow marine sediments (Fig. 1c, Meschede and Warr, 2019).
+The Swabian - Alb is bounded by the rivers Neckar in the north and Danube in the south (Fig. 1a).
+The sedimentary layers of the Swabian Alb, which consist of Jurassic limestone, marl, silt and clay, dip downwards by 4° to the southeast and disappear below the Molasse Basin (Fig. 1c) and the Alpine Mountain Chain (Meschede and Warr, 2019).
+The sedimentary cover of the Swabian Alb forms a typical cuesta landscape with major escarpments built up by resistant carbonates of the Late Jurassic that is cut by several large fault systems, which are detectable in the present-day topography (Reicherter et al., 2008).
+The Black Forest to - 85 the west of the Swabian Alb experienced the most extensive uplift due to the extension of the URG.
 Here, even metamorphic and magmatic rocks of the Paleozoic basement are exposed.
 To the north and northwest of the Swabian Alb, Triassic rocks are cropping out (Meschede and Warr, 2019).
-Due to the different uplift and erosional states of South Germany the depth of the - 90 crystalline basement varies strongly between -5.4 km and 1.2 km above sea level (Rupf and Nitsch, 2008).
+Due to the different uplift and erosional states of South Germany the depth of the crystalline basement varies strongly between -5.4 km and 1.2 km above sea level (Rupf and Nitsch, 2008).